-- the opportunity to reduce our sensitivity to weather and the seasonal nature of the propane business - the opportunity to provide the partnership with an additional source of cash flow which would be accretive to distributable cash flow per common unit and which would enable us to increase our quarterly distribution; - the ability to expand the partnership without significantly increasing our indebtedness or altering the financial ratios required by our lenders; - · enhanced opportunities for growth through a second platform for acquisitions; and - our larger size would allow us access to additional sources of capital at more attractive rates.
+- the opportunity to reduce our sensitivity to weather and the seasonal nature of the propane business; - the opportunity to provide our partnership with an additional source of cash flow which would be accretive to distributable cash flow per common unit and which would enable us to increase our quarterly distribution; - the ability to expand our partnership without significantly increasing our indebtedness or altering the financial ratios required by our lenders; - enhanced opportunities for growth through a second platform for acquisitions; and - access to additional sources of capital at more attractive rates due to our larger size.

-During the fiscal quarter in which the closing of the Energy Transfer Transaction took place, we increased our annualized distribution by \$0.20 per unit, to \$2.80 annually, because of this successful combination.
+During the fiscal quarter in which the closing of the Energy Transfer Transaction took place, we increased our annualized distribution by \$0.20 per unit, to \$2.80 annually, in large part due to this successful combination.

 We commenced negotiations with La Grange Energy concerning a possible transaction in 2003.
-The board of directors of our general partner appointed a special committee of independent directors to evaluate, negotiate and make a recommendation regarding the Energy Transfer Transaction and the HHI Transaction.
+Our board of directors appointed a special committee of independent directors to evaluate, negotiate and make a recommendation regarding the Energy Transfer Transaction and the HHI Transaction.
 The special committee retained its own independent financial advisors and legal counsel to assist in its evaluation.

-The special committee reviewed the transaction documents, received legal and financial advice, and actively negotiated the terms of the Energy Transfer Transaction and the HHI Transaction, including the purchase price for the units received by La Grange Energy, the terms of the class D units, including the step-up in the amount of the distribution if the Listing Proposal is defeated in order to compensate the holders for the reduced liquidity of the class D units, the terms of the special units, including the step-up in the amount of the distribution if the special units, including the step-up in the amount of the distribution if the special units, including the step-up in the amount of the distribution if the Special Unit Proposal is defeated in order to compensate the holders for the reduced liquidity of the special units, and the purchase price for the stock of Heritage Holdings.
+The special committee reviewed the transaction documents, received legal and financial advice, and actively negotiated the terms of the Energy Transfer Transaction and the HHI Transaction, including the purchase price for the units received by La Grange Energy, the terms of the class D units, including the step-up in the amount of the distribution if the Listing Proposal is defeated in order to compensate the holders for the reduced liquidity of the class D units, the terms of the special units, including the step-up in the amount of the distribution if the Special Unit Proposal is defeated in order to compensate the holders for the reduced liquidity of the special units, and the purchase price for the stock of Heritage Holdings.

 The special committee received opinions that each of the Energy Transfer Transaction and the HHI Transaction was fair, from a financial point of view, to the partnership and our common unitholders.
 The special committee did not place any limitations upon its financial advisors with respect to the procedures followed or factors considered in rendering each opinion.
-Each of these opinions was prepared at the request, and solely for the information, of the special committee and does not constitute a recommendation to any holder of common units as to how such holder should vote at the special meeting.
+Each of these opinions was prepared at the request, and solely for the information of, the special committee and does not constitute a recommendation to any holder of common units as to how such holder should vote at the special meeting.

-Following the receipt of their opinions, the special committee unanimously recommended that the board of directors of our general partner approve the transactions.
-The board of directors unanimously approved the Energy Transfer Transaction and the HHI Transaction, and unanimously recommended that the common unitholders approve the Energy Transfer Transaction at a special meeting to be called for that purpose.
+Following the receipt of their opinions, the special committee unanimously recommended that our board of directors approve the transactions.
+The board of directors unanimously approved the Energy Transfer Transaction and the HHI Transaction, and unanimously recommended that the common unitholders approve the conversion of the class D units and the special units at a special meeting to be called for that purpose.